 And it’s costing them jobs.

 Career Killing Resume Advice #1 – Trophies and Accolades

-Almost half of the resumes I received began with a list of every achievement, every accolade, and every proud moment the job seeker had ever experienced in their entire life.
+Almost half of the resumes I received began with a list of every achievement, every accolade, and every proud moment in the job seeker’s life.

 “Doubles tennis champion 2011”